 Cat Hairball Causes

-Hairballs are often thought of as the punchline cat jokes.
+Hairballs are often thought of as the punchline of cat jokes.
 Feline owners are very familiar with the telltale hacking of this common small damp collection of fur.
 Cats are very particular animals when it comes to self-grooming and maintenance.
-Licking and swallowing loose fur in an attempt to clean their coats is all part of this innate habit.
+Licking and swallowing loose fur in an attempt to clean their coats is all part of this innate tendencies.
 In most cases, the cat’s digestive system is able to handle the consumption of hair and allow it to pass easily through the intestinal tract.
 However, there are cases rather than having the loose hair pass through the intestinal tract, the hair is released through vomit instead—or coughing up a hairball.
-This behavior usually warrants no reason for concern, but there are situations where a large mass of hair cannot be passed through the cat’s digestive system, inevitably causing a life-threatening blockage.
-It is important as a pet owner to know why hairballs form and the dangers behind them.
+This behavior usually warrants no reason for concern, but there are circumstances where a large mass of hair cannot pass through the cat’s digestive system, inevitably causing a life-threatening blockage.
+It is important as a pet owner to know why hairballs form, and the dangers behind them.

-There are four basic symptoms that could mean your cat may have an intestinal blockage:
+There are four basic symptoms which may mean your cat may have an intestinal blockage:

-1. Continued retching that does not result with the expulsion of a hairball.
+1. Continued retching that does not result in the expulsion of a hairball.

 2. Inability to keep down food

 An intestinal blockage may be suspected by your veterinarian if any of the above clinical signs present.
 A diagnosis of intestinal blockage is usually made through x-rays, and, in some cases, an ultrasound.
 In the event that the blockage is detected, surgery may be required in order to remove the mass of hair.